In the summer, my go-to meals are always foil packets cooked on the grill.

 The subtle flavors just sing summer, they’re so light and fresh.

-Here is the complete, printable recipe for Tomato-Basil Grilled Fish Foil Packets:
+Here’s the recipe for Tomato-Basil Grilled Fish Foil Packets:

 - Serving size: 2